sarkahn/dots-roguelike/Assets/Part1-HelloWorld/1.4-FieldOfView/README.md

 ![](images~/fovmemory.gif)

 And that's it for this chapter.
-We learned how to implement a simple FOV system with memory, and briefly covered using interfaces with jobs and burst and how event-based processing is an ideal fit for ECS.
+We learned how to implement a simple FOV system with "memory", briefly covered using interfaces with jobs and burst, and learned how Reactive Systems are an ideal fit for processing events in ECS.

-As usual if you found yourself confused by any of the ECS related code you read, I encourage you to read over the learning material I provided in chapter 1.1.
+If you found yourself confused by any of the ECS related code you've read in this chapter, I encourage you to read over the learning material I provided in [chapter 1.1](../1.1-ECS/README.md#learning-the-basics-of-ecs).

 --------